 A former Eagle linebacker who concluded his playing career at the University of British Columbia, Emry helped lead Montreal to the 2009 and 2010 Grey Cup championships.
-In his three-year career thus far (2008-11), he has 165 total tackles, three sacks and an interception.
-He had 16 tackles in 2011 in eight games played, and already exceeded that in the first five games of the 2012 season with 29 stops and a sack.
+In his five-year career thus far (2008-12), he has 217 total tackles, ten sacks and two interceptions.
+His 2012 season was by far his most prolific, in which he recorded 87 tackles and seven sacks, and was named a CFL All-Star and the East Division’s Most Outstanding Defensive Player.
+He had 16 tackles in 2011 in eight games played.
 In 2010, the Alouettes finished 14-6, defeating Saskatchewan 21-18 for the title, as Emry finished with three tackles.
 He closed the 2010 season with 58 total tackles, an interception and one sack.
 The previous year, Montreal also beat the Roughriders for the title, winning 28-27 in the title game when Emry had three tackles.
 The Alouettes finished 17-3, including 15-3 in the regular season as he finished with 52 tackles to rank second on the team.
 He also had a pair of sacks, and his season-best tackling performance was seven against British Columbia on Sept.
 13. Emry was the seventh pick overall by the Montreal Alouettes in the 2008 CFL draft, and finished his rookie season in 2008 with 25 tackles, including a team-high 21 on special teams.
 He had 58 total tackles in 21 games as an Eastern player, including 46 with an interception in nine games as a sophomore in 2006.
-He earned honorable-mention All-Big Sky Conference honors on special teams as a freshman in 2005.
+He earned honorable mention All-Big Sky Conference honors on special teams as a freshman in 2005.
 In 2007, he had 52 tackles for the UBC Thunderbirds.
 Emry came to Eastern from Vancouver, B.C., and was a 2004 graduate of Vancouver College Prep, which was coached by former Eastern quarterback Todd Bernett (1991-92-93-94).

 Erik Meyer – Quarterback – 2002-03-04-05